 Baby tatsoi, sometimes called spinach mustard, has been an Asian staple for thousands of year.
-Its mustardy taste makes it a favorite for Chinese dishes.
+Its mustardy taste makes it a favorite for Vietnamese dishes.

 - 1⁄2 cup fresh mint leaves

 - 1⁄4 lb.
 1/2"-wide bahn pho (Vietnamese rice noodles)

 - 3 tbsp. finely chopped scallions

 - Tuong Ot Toi (Vietnamese hot sauce)

 In a medium stockpot, bring chicken stock to a simmer over medium heat.
 Add ginger, garlic, 1⁄4 cup each of the cilantro and mint leaves, and chicken.
 Simmer until chicken is cooked through, about 30 minutes.

 Remove chicken and allow to cool.
 Tear each breast into about 6 pieces, discard bones.
 Strain broth and return to pot over low heat.
 Add bok choy and simmer 5-10 minutes.

 Soak noodles in hot water until softened, 5-10 minutes.
 Cook noodles in boiling water until tender, about 3 minutes.
 Drain and rinse well with cold water.